 After exiting test input, all impulses counted will be deleted.
-It is also possible to delete the counted impulses by pressing $\hat{\mathbf{m}}$
+It is also possible to delete the counted impulses by pressing $\mathbf{\hat{n}}$

-Press 👔 to view input from the load cells.
+Press 🗗 to view input from the weight cells.

-Weigh cell input can be viewed on this page when they function properly.
-If one of the load cells has failed to show a value, it has a problem.
-Perhaps the load cell is not working properly, i.e. a cable is ruptured or improperly attached to the terminal box.
+Weight cell input can be viewed on this page.
+Impulses are continuously being transmitted from the weight cells when they function properly, i.e. they count from 0 up to 9999, after which the counting resets and starts over.
+If one of the weight cells has failed to show a value, it has a problem.
+Perhaps the load cell is not working properly, i.e. the cable is ruptured or improperly attached to the terminal box.